espocrm/documentation/docs/extensions/project-management/projects.md

 If the default [Working Time Calendar](../../user-guide/working-time-calendar.md) is set in the system, non-working days will be highlighted with a darker background.

-The Gantt view can be disabled for a specific project in its Settings.
+The Gantt view can be disabled for a specific Project in its Settings.

 ## Project cloning